datadvance/DjangoChannelsGraphqlWs/README.md

   `await MySubscription.broadcast()` depending on the context.
 - Clients for the GraphQL WebSocket server:
     - AIOHTTP-based client.
-    - Client for unit test based on the Django Channels testing communicator.
+    - Client for unit test based on the Channels testing communicator.
-- Supported Python 3.8 and newer (tests run on 3.8, 3.9, 3.10).
+- Requires Python 3.8 and newer.
+Tests run on 3.8, 3.9, 3.10.
 - Works on Linux, macOS, and Windows.
-- Supports Django 4.1.

 ## Installation

 ```shell
 pip install django-channels-graphql-ws
 ```

 ## Getting started